 - 1. Diploma in Travel and Tourism (Temeke) - 2.
-Diploma in hospitality management (Bustani - The Ordinary Diploma is offered for two years for student joining direct from Advanced Secondary schools. - Technician Certificate in Hospitality Operations graduates will study Ordinary Diploma in Hospitality (National Technical Awards level 6 for one year). - Holder of Technician certificate in specific section i.e. Front office, Housekeeping and Laundry, Food and Beverage Service, Food Production and Pastry and Bakery, will study Ordinary Diploma in Hospitality Operations for two years.
+Diploma in hospitality management (Bustani - 3.
+Diploma in Event Management (Bustani) - ☑ The Ordinary Diploma is offered for two years for student joining direct from Advanced Secondary schools. - ☑ Technician Certificate in Hospitality Operations graduates will study Ordinary Diploma in Hospitality (National Technical Awards level 6 for one year).

-- Holder of Technician Certificate in Travel and Tourism will study Ordinary Diploma in Travel and Tourism for one year (National Technical Awards Level 6) - Holder of Technician in Tour Guiding Operations will study Ordinary in Travel and Tourism for Two years
+- 2 Holder of Technician certificate in specific section i.e. Front office, Housekeeping and Laundry, Food and Beverage Service, Food Production and Pastry and Bakery, will study Ordinary Diploma in Hospitality Operations for two years. - ☑ Holder of Technician Certificate in Travel and Tourism will study Ordinary Diploma in Travel and Tourism for one year (National Technical Awards Level 6) - ☑ Holder of Technician in Tour Guiding Operations will study Ordinary in Travel and Tourism for Two years - A holder of Technician Certificate in Event Management will study Ordinary Diploma in Event Management for one year (National Technical Awards Level 6)